 Section 4.
 Ad Hoc Committees.
 The User Group Executive Committee may form Ad Hoc Committees to address issues important to the User Group.
 A member of the User Group Executive Committee shall serve as Chair of each Ad Hoc Committee.
 Members of the Ad Hoc Committee shall be appointed by the Executive Committee Chair.
 Assigned staff from any User Group member may participate and vote as a member of an Ad Hoc Committee; however, no member may have more than one vote.

 Section 5.
 Meetings.
 Meetings of the User Group may be called by the User Group Chair, a majority of the User Group Executive Committee members, or upon written request of 30% of the User Group members.
-Meetings of the User Group Executive Committee may be called by the User Group Chairn or a majority of the User Group Executive Committee members.
+Meetings of the User Group Executive Committee may be called by the User Group Chair or a majority of the User Group Executive Committee members.
 Meetings of Standing Committees and Ad Hoc Committees may be called by the Committee Chair.
 All User Group, User Group Executive Committee, Standing Committee, and Ad Hoc Committee meetings will comply with the “open meeting laws” for the State of Minnesota.
 Meetings will be conducted according to “Robert’s Rules of Order” and these bylaws.

 A. Notice.
 Notice of User Group, User Group Executive Committee, and Standing Committee meetings must be provided to members, at least ten (10) days prior to a meeting.
 Notice of meetings are sent out via MnCCC’s RSVP system.
 All members shall have at least one person signed up with RSVP to receive notices.
 Notice of a meeting may be waived, before, at, or after such meeting, in writing signed by the User Group member.
 Meeting minutes shall be generated for all User Group, User Group Executive Committee, and Standing Committee meetings by the designated recording officer and shall be distributed to all User Group members via MnCCC’s RSVP.

 B. Regular Meetings.
-The User Group shall meet a minimum of one time per year to hold a business meeting in June to deal with policy, contract, and financial issues.
+The User Group shall meet a minimum of one time per year to hold a business meeting each year to deal with policy, contract, and financial issues.
 To the extent possible and practical, User Group meetings shall be combined with training.
 Officers shall be elected and an annual budget adopted at the annual meeting.
 The User Group Executive Committee and Standing Committees shall meet on an as needed basis.
 Meetings shall be held at times and locations determined appropriate by MnCCC staff.

 C. Quorum.
 A quorum is needed to conduct business of the User Group, User Group Executive Committee, and any Standing Committee at any duly called meeting.
 Quorum shall consist of the following: